ianrenton/ianrenton.com/blog/_posts/2025-03-14-christchurch-pota-rove-eight-parks-in-eight-hours.md

 ![View over the marsh, with electricity pylons sticking out of the water](/img/blog/2025/03/christchurch-8.jpg){: .center}

 OpenStreetMap offered some promise at every turn, and aerial imagery showed a relatively dry area in summer, so I alternated between hope and despair as I tracked slowly across the field, dodging deep watercourses and nesting swans while letting the egrets and the deer figure things out for themselves.
-But by the time I was two-thirds of the way across, it was clear that there would be going no further.
+But by the time I was two-thirds of the way across, it was clear that I would be going no further.
 Each step took my feet deeper and deeper into the stinking mud and water, filling my boots again and again.

 I turned south, jumping again between patches of reeds blanched white by salt.
 But that way soon closed off too, water getting deeper again with each step.
 I bore around back to the west, my heart sinking as I realised I was going to end up back where I started&mdash;the last hour of awful saltmarsh trudge was all in vain, and I would have to retrace my steps.

 I seemed to have entered a fishing spot without noticing, only noticing the back of a restricted access sign on finding a gate to leave the area.
 (Insert Woody Guthrie reference here.)
 I guess they didn't expect anyone to gain access to it the swampy way.

-Shortly after leaving it, the river turned me north again, and I got back to the railway line I thought the slightly more solid ground presented a good opportunity to wring out my socks.
-It wouldn't make a lot of difference, but it was worth a shot.
+Shortly after leaving the fishing spot, the river turned me north again, and I arrived back at the railway line.
+I thought the slightly more solid ground presented a good opportunity to wring out my socks&mdash;t wouldn't make a lot of difference, but it was worth a go.

 Then the bells tolled for noon, and I started to consider my choices.